Martin Davila, Chairperson

 Credit towards an Associate of Applied Science Degree in Fire Science may be awarded upon successful completion of the appropriate certification process as listed below.
 To be eligible for advanced standing credit, protective services majors must be currently enrolled at San Antonio College, in good academic standing (not on scholastic probation, enforced scholastic probation, etc.).

 The Fire Science Program reflects the assessed needs of the community for careers in fire service and fire service management.
 The curricula are designed to prepare students for initial career preparation, career development, and for foundations leading to university transfer credit.
-Fire science degrees and certificates are part of the Texas Commission on Fire Protection (TCFP) certification process and certain academic credit can be awarded for specific types of certifications.
+The student must pass the English and reading portion of the Texas Higher Education Assessment (THEA) or Accuplacer to be eligible for enrollment in the basic firefighter certification courses: FIRS 1301, 1319, 1429, 1407, 1413, 1423, and 1433.
+(See descriptions below.)
+Fire science degrees and certificates are part of the Texas Commission on Fire Protection (TCFP) certification process.

 - FIRS 1301 Firefighter Certification I, 3 semester hours.